grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 Mimir has a limit on the query length.
 This limit is applied to partial queries, after they've split (according to time) by the query-frontend.
 This limit protects the system’s stability from potential abuse or mistakes.
 To configure the limit on a per-tenant basis, use the `-store.max-query-length` option (or `max_query_length` in the runtime configuration).

+### err-mimir-max-total-query-length

+This error occurs when the time range of a query exceeds the configured maximum length.
+For a limit on the partial (after sharding) query length, see [err-mimir-max-query-length](#err-mimir-max-query-length).

+Both PromQL instant and range queries can fetch metrics data over a period of time.
+A [range query](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries) requires a `start` and `end` timestamp, so the difference of `end` minus `start` is the time range length of the query.
+An [instant query](https://prometheus.io/docs/prometheus/latest/querying/api/#instant-queries) requires a `time` parameter and the query is executed fetching samples at that point in time.
+However, even an instant query can fetch metrics data over a period of time by using the [range vector selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/#range-vector-selectors).
+For example, the instant query `sum(rate(http_requests_total{job="prometheus"}[1h]))` fetches metrics over a 1 hour period.
+This time period is what Grafana Mimir calls the _query time range length_ (or _query length_).

+Mimir has a limit on the query length.
+This limit is applied to queries before they've split (according to time) by the query-frontend.
+This limit protects the system’s stability from potential abuse or mistakes.
+To configure the limit on a per-tenant basis, use the `-store.max-total-query-length` option (or `max_total_query_length` in the runtime configuration).
+If this limit is set to 0, it takes its value from `-store.max-query-length`!

 ### err-mimir-tenant-max-request-rate